Remember and Forget Experience Replay for Multi-Agent Reinforcement Learning: Discussion

 In the proposed ReF-ER MARL the actions of the agents are independent while the probability distribution of an action is conditioned on the respective agent's state.
 We examine the effects of different relations between the agents and vary the strength of their interactions.
 This is achieved by modifying the value estimator and the importance weight.
 For the value estimator we distinguish an individual and a cooperative setting by either using the individual reward or the average of the rewards from all agents.
 The strength of the agents' interaction is controlled via the importance weight.

 We benchmark ReF-ER MARL on the Stanford Intelligent Systems Laboratory (SISL) Environments.
 We compare the value-estimates, and importance weights for different assumptions.
 In these collaborative environments one may expect that assuming a strong interaction and cooperative estimates for the state-value is beneficial.
 However, we find that the preferred approach is to estimate the value using individual rewards, and to consider a local dynamics model.
 We find that ReF-ER MARL using a single feed forward neural network outperforms the state of the art algorithms, that often relies on complex network architectures.
+Finally, we test the proposed algorithms when training multiple policies.
+The median returns are lower during training.
+During testing, one controller per agent outperforms a shared controller.
+Besides robustness, we show that introducing stricter dependencies between the agents via the full dynamics (FDCo) cures the deadly combination of non-stationarity and reward averaging.
+Furthermore, the LDI with multiple policies is applied to enforce coordinated swimming on 20 swimmers experiencing hydrodynamic interactions in high-fidelity simulations of the Navier-Stokes equation.
+It enables stable schooling formations for up to 100 tail-beat periods( the formation brakes up after 20 tail beats without control).